syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/working-with-appointments.md

 ## Recurrence Options

-There are scenarios where you require the same appointments to be repeatedly created for multiple days on daily, weekly, monthly, and yearly or every weekday basis.
+There are scenarios where you require the same appointments to be repeatedly created for multiple days on daily, weekly, monthly, and yearly or on every weekday basis.

-In appointment data collection, **recurrence** and **recurrenceRule** are depended fields.
-While creating or binding the recurrence appointment, the **recurrence** field is set to **true** and **recurrenceRule** contains recurrence pattern details in string format.
+In appointment data collection, **recurrence** and **recurrenceRule** are dependent fields.
+While creating or binding the recurrence appointment, the **recurrence** field is set to **true** and **recurrenceRule** contains recurrence pattern in string format.

 ### Recurrence Rule

 The recurrence appointments are created based on the recurrence rule.
 The RecurrenceRule is a string value that contains the details of the recurrence appointments like

-* repeat type - daily/weekly/monthly/yearly
+* repeat type - daily/weekly/monthly/yearly/every weekday
 * how many times it needs to be repeated
 * the interval duration
 * the time period to render the appointment, etc.,